-- In addition to the fare, domestic shipping companies/owners, operators of passenger-carrying ships shall also grant a 20% discount and VAT exemption on food and drinks, medicines on board, and services and recreation inside the ship.
+- In addition to the fare, domestic shipping companies/owners and operators of passenger-carrying ships shall also grant a 20% discount and VAT exemption on food and drinks, medicines on board, and services and recreation inside the ship.
 Courtesy and civility shall also be observed during embarkation and disembarkation.

-- Air carriers are required to designate at least one (1) check-in counter which will prioritize senior citizens.
-In case a check-in counter is not possible, priority handling and processing should be made.
-Air carriers are required to coordinate with proper authorities for the use of airport equipment, entryways, etc. to facilitate transactions, movement, boarding, and/or disembarkation of senior citizens at the airport.
-One person can accompany a senior citizen at the designated check-in counter.
+- Air carriers must designate at least one (1) check-in counter, which will prioritize senior citizens.
+If a check-in counter is not possible, priority handling and processing should be made.
+Air carriers must coordinate with proper authorities to use airport equipment, entryways, etc., to facilitate airport transactions, movement, boarding, and disembarkation of senior citizens.
+One person can accompany a senior citizen to the designated check-in counter.

 a.
 Twenty percent (20%) discount and VAT exemption on the following:

-- Room accommodation and other amenities in hotels (including mountain and beach resorts) and similar establishments such as hotel-based parlors and barbershops, restaurants, massage parlor, spa, sauna bath, workout gyms, swimming pools, jacuzzis, aromatherapy rooms, KTV bars, Internet facilities, food, drinks, and other services offered. ;
+- Room accommodation and other amenities in hotels (including mountain and beach resorts) and similar establishments such as hotel-based parlors and barbershops, restaurants, massage parlors, spas, sauna baths, workout gyms, swimming pools, jacuzzis, aromatherapy rooms, KTV bars, Internet facilities, food, drinks, and other services offered;

 - Food, drinks, desserts, and other consumable items in restaurants;

-- Fees, charges, and rental for sports facilities and equipment including golf cart rentals and green fees; venues for ballroom dancing and yoga; badminton courts; bowling lanes; table or lawn tennis; workout gyms; and martial arts facilities.
-However, non-profit, stock golf and country clubs that offer exclusive membership (meaning they’re private/not open to the public) are NOT mandated to grant the 20% senior citizen discount.
-Meanwhile, restaurants inside these private country clubs are still required to give the discount provided they are independent concessionaires and the food they’re selling are not consumable items under club membership dues;
+- Fees, charges, and rental for sports facilities and equipment, including golf cart rentals and green fees; venues for ballroom dancing and yoga; badminton courts; bowling lanes; table or lawn tennis; workout gyms; and martial arts facilities.
+However, non-profit, stock golf, and country clubs that offer exclusive membership (meaning they’re private/not open to the public) are NOT mandated to grant the 20% senior citizen discount.
+Meanwhile, restaurants inside these private country clubs are still required to give the discount provided they are independent concessionaires and the food they’re selling is not consumable items under club membership dues;

 - Admission fees in culture, leisure, and amusement places such as theaters, cinema houses, concert halls, circuses, carnivals, museums, and parks.